 Ho-ho-ho!
 Top tips for your Christmas social media strategy5 min read

-- Show the human side of your company
+Show the human side of your company

-It’s commonly thought that companies are serious rigid entities, made up of automatons who think of nothing other than work and their computer, obsessed with performance.
+People usually think that companies are serious and very rigid entities, made up only of automatons who think of nothing but their work and their computers, obsessed with performance.
 Nothing could be more wrong!
-“Human capital” is what very often makes the difference, creating close business relationships, whether with small traders or multinationals.
+Human Capital’ is what very often makes the difference and creates proximity to business realities, whether small traders or multinationals.

-- Create hype with a dedicated advent calendar
+Create hype with a dedicated advent calendar

-- Think about special offers and discounts
+Think special offers and discounts

-- Organize your editorial plan properly (preferably until January)
+Plan your editorial plan properly (preferably until January)

-To find out more about this platform, activate your 7-day free trial!
+To find out more about this platform activate your 7-day free trial!